Silence Listening: A Midwest Truth-Telling Exhibition

 Free

-Curated by Bard, Jawi Aamba (man) Ron Bradfield Jnr, Silence Listening explores the colonial histories of Jambinu (Geraldton), and Mullewa.
+Curated by Bard, Jawi Aamba (man) Ron Bradfield Jnr and George Criddle, Silence Listening explores the colonial histories of Jambinu (Geraldton), and Mullewa.

-Honouring the life and work of Uncle Brian Dodd McKinnon, who passed in 2023, the exhibition features paintings from his PhD collection, I Used to Walk So Softly on this Land, along with audio recordings of him discussing his art.
-In addition newly commissioned works by Charmaine Papertalk Green and George Criddle include large-scale collaborative pieces that reflect on listening, working together, activism, and truth-telling.
+Working with Aunty Jill McKinnon and Crystal McKinnon who are collaborators and representatives for Uncle Dr Brian Dodd McKinnon, we honour his life and work by featuring paintings from his PhD collection, I Used to Walk So Softly on this Land, along with audio recordings of him discussing his art.
+In addition, newly commissioned works by Charmaine Papertalk Green and George Criddle include large-scale collaborative pieces that reflect on listening, working together, activism, and truth-telling.

 About the artists